fastrgv/Asud/README.md

 That said, I have found 3 puzzles, so far, that reside in the directory ~/puzzles/impossible/ that refuse to be solved without some sort of guessing.
 And here is the solution method for this type:

-* Save the puzzle state.
 * choose a cell with only 2 candidates.
 One works, and one fails.
-* eliminate one, then use a combination of KeyCell or X-Cycle tests to fully ramify until reaching either a contradiction or solution.
+* assert one, then use a combination of KeyCell or X-Cycle tests until reaching either a contradiction or solution.
 * if a contradiction occurs, you will see one or more empty cells; i.e. where all candidates have been eliminated.
-In this case, restore the saved puzzle state and choose the other candidate.
+In this case use the e-key to restore the puzzle state prior to the assertion; then assert the other candidate.

-This approach is repeatable, if necessary, but I have not yet found a sudoku puzzle where repeating is necessary.
+This approach is recursively repeatable, if necessary, but I have not yet found a sudoku puzzle where more than one assertion was necessary to reach either a contradiction or a solution.

 -----------------------------------------------------------------------------------------------------